As a fitness professional, I am bombarded with questions about everything health related but there is one topic that comes up more than any other.

 - Fish oil

-- Meal replacements shakes (Myoplex was my favorite)
+- Meal replacements shakes (Myoplex was my favorite for years)